 A set is of data is taken by Map which is converted into another set of data in which individual elements are broken into pairs known as tuples.
 Reduce takes the output of Map task as input.
 It combines data tuples into smaller tuples set.

 The MapReduce algorithm is executed in three stages:

 The Map and Reduce tasks are assigned to appropriate servers in the cluster by the Hadoop.
-The Hadoop framework manages all the details like issuing of tasks, verification and copying.
-After completion the data is collected at the Hadoop server.
-You can get thesis and dissertation guidance for thesis in Big Data Hadoop from data analyst.
+The Hadoop framework manages all the details like issuing of tasks, verification, and copying.
+After completion, the data is collected at the Hadoop server.
+You can get thesis and dissertation guidance for the thesis in Big Data Hadoop from data analyst.

 Applications of Big Data

 Big Data find its application in various areas including retail, finance, digital media, healthcare, customer services etc.

 Big Data is used within governmental services with efficiency in cost, productivity, and innovation.
 The common example of this is the Indian Elections of 2014 in which BJP tried this to win the elections.
 The data analysis, in this case, can be done by the collaboration between the local and the central government.
 Big Data was the major factor behind Barack Obama’s win in the 2012 election campaign.